nipunkalraa/Greenspaces-Unemployment-Any-Relation-in-Greater-Manchester-/README.md

 # 🔮 Future Work

-Perform hotspot analysis using Getis-Ord Gi* statistics to identify significant clusters of green spaces.
+Perform hotspot analysis using Getis-Ord Gi* statistics to identify significant clusters of green spaces. **(Will be done within the next few weeks)**

 Convert point data to accessibility metrics (e.g., distance to nearest green space, green space area within walking distance).

-Include additional socioeconomic variables to build a more comprehensive model.
+**Include additional socioeconomic variables to build a more comprehensive model.**